 I served the scones in the photos with one of my favorite special occasion teas, Mariage Frères Marco Polo tea.
 It's actually a French tea rather than an English tea, but I won't tell if you don't.

-If you don’t have clotted cream (I did not), serve them simply with jam or fruit preserves.
+If you don't have clotted cream (I did not) for your afternoon tea scones, serve them simply with jam or fruit preserves.
 Fruit curd is also quite nice!

 The teacup and saucers photographed here are from the Newport Mansions Store.
 The Chelsea Bird design is a replica of one found in Kingscote, one of the Newport Mansions.
 The original antique porcelain it is based on dates back to 19th century Chelsea England, a center for the manufacture of fine porcelain at the time.
 Pretty cool, huh?

 - Curried Egg Salad Tea Sandwiches

 - Blueberry Lemon Scones with Lemon Glaze